Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Polarisation.md

 - The crystals of calcite twist light as it travels through, so can appear lighter or darker than the background when placed between the crossed polarisers.
-- If v. keen can try and explain birefringence.
-(Can the person who added this try and explain as I don't know what it is - TW)
+- If v. keen can try and explain birefringence - section below.

 ### CPLs